KDAB/cxx-qt/book/src/concepts/wasm-builds.md

 `socket2` is a dependency of `async-io`, which is a dependency of `async-std`.

 There is discussion around supporting wasm in the GitHub repository for `async-std`, and the progress is being tracked [here](https://github.com/async-rs/async-std/issues/220).

+### Cannot use throw / try catch with exceptions disabled

+CXX and CXX-Qt can generate code that attempts to use exceptions but these are disabled for most WASM platforms.

+The cmake-qt-cmake builder will attempt to set a define of `RUST_CXX_NO_EXCEPTIONS` which should causes the code not to be compiled.
+But if this doesn't work try adding `-DRUST_CXX_NO_EXCEPTIONS` to a `CXXFLAGS` enviornment variable while building.